-Reformation Day is quickly approaching.
-The Protestant Reformation is one of the most pivotal points in world history.
-If you haven’t had a chance to put together lessons covering Martain Luther and the Reformation, there’s no need to skip learning about this important historical event.
+The Protestant Reformation is one of the most pivotal points in church history.
+If you haven’t had a chance to put together lessons covering Martin Luther and the Reformation, there’s no need to skip learning about this important historical event.
 Use these free YouTube videos to teach your children about the Reformation.
-There’s everything from short videos that summarize the key points of the Reformation to full-length documentaries.
+There’s everything from short videos that summarize the key points of the Reformation to full-length movies and documentaries.

 Videos in this section range from two to about 30 minutes long.
 Most of them can be enjoyed by the entire family.